For my position on some of the more controversial items on the Spring 2018 warrant (e.g. nuclear freeze) click here.

 “A long-term credit consideration is the town’s pension and other post-employment benefit (OPEB) obligation liabilities… The combined pension and pay-as-you-go costs are about 9% of total governmental funds expenditure.
 We consider the liability large and will rise over time.”

-Last year, Amherst spent approximately $13 million for benefits and pensions.
-In addition, every year we set aside a steadily increasing amount of money to pay for retirees’ health insurance over the longer term.
-The money we set aside is called the OPEB Trust Fund.
-The amount we need to pay into that trust fund next year, according to the Town Manager’s FY18 budget, will be $400,000, an increase of $100,000 from the previous year.
+In addition to what we spend on OPEB today, every year we set aside a steadily increasing amount of money to pay for retirees’ health insurance over the longer term.
+The money we set aside is called the OPEB Trust Fund, and its purpose is to pay for the Town’s unfunded accrued actuarial OPEB liability, which is currently around $100.5 million.
+The amount we paid into the trust fund in FY18 was $400,00, and the amount we need to pay next year will be $500,000.

 These retirees’ health-insurance costs are in addition to pensions.
 Next year our town’s share of the Hampshire County Retirement System will be approximately $5 million, an increase of 9.3% from the previous year.

 Although this situation is no sense catastrophic, it has the potential to become a problem that could affect our bond rating.
 So we need to address it, and we need to do so in a way that is equitable and just for employees, retirees, and taxpayers alike.
-If the cost of health insurance continues to increase, we should examine a range of options, including changes to retirement ages and employee contribution rates.
+If the cost of health insurance continues to increase, we should examine a range of options, including changes to retirement ages and eligibility requirements for future employees, and employee contribution rates.

 As a Town Councilor, I would review the budget with an eye to meeting the retiree-benefit challenge.